imc-trading/svlangserver/README.md

 - Language server doesn't understand most verification specific concepts (e.g. classes).

 ## Future
+Rewrite parser to make it much more robust

 ## Acknowledgements
 Although most of the code is written from scratch, this [VSCode-SystemVerilog extension](https://github.com/eirikpre/VSCode-SystemVerilog/) was what I started with and developed on.